Conformal partial waves in momentum space: Vertex functions

+where the ellipsis indicate lower powers of $z \cdot p_1$ (hence higher powers of $z \cdot p$), which are more complicated as they involve linear combinations of $V_{\Delta, \ell, m}^{12}$ with distinct $m$.
+The leading power in $z \cdot p_1$ must match with the term $n = 0$ in eq.~\eqref{eq:3ptfct:Wightman}, implying

+It is remarkable that this vertex function is given by a single Appell $F_4$ function out of the four solutions \eqref{eq:F4basis:alt}.
+This has to do with the observation made in ref.~\cite{Gillioz:2019lgs} that the Euclidean OPE fixes the behavior of the Wightman 3-point function in a neighborhood of $p_1^2 = p^2 = 0$, i.e.~around $w_1 = 0$ and $w_2 \to -\infty$.

-This expression is valid when $p_1$ is time-like and backward-directed (the Wightman function vanishes otherwise by the spectral condition), and when $p_2$ is space-like, implying $w_1 > 0$ and $w_2 < 0$.
+The result \eqref{eq:vertexfunction:Wightman} is valid when $p_1$ is time-like and backward-directed (the Wightman function vanishes otherwise by the spectral condition), and when $p_2$ is space-like.
 The case of time-like $p_2$ can be obtained in terms of the functions in the list~\eqref{eq:F4basis} following the analysis of ref.~\cite{Gillioz:2019lgs}.
-Note that the normalization of OPE coefficients that we use here is such that the analytic continuation to Euclidean position space corresponds to the 3-point function

 \paragraph{Time-ordered product}